muhammadt1/University-Related/CS115-Object Oriented Design/readme.md

 * polymorphism and dynamic memory management

 Assignments Overview:
 * Over the course of the term, you will develop a console program that will play Go against the user.
 The board will be printed using ASCII characters before each move, and the user will enter moves as letter-number pairs.
-After each move, the computer will make a move, and the updated board will be printed again.
+After each move the computer will make a move, and the updated board will be printed again.